 Most of the historic structures on Cumberland Island are located on the south end, outside of the Wilderness area.
 The most outstanding historic structures on the island are the Chimneys, located south of the Wilderness at Stafford.
-These chimneys were used by slaves of Robert Stafford and depict the rich, authentic African-American history of Cumberland Island.
-These historic structures are easily accessible for visitors and should continue to be maintained, owned, and protected by the Park Service.
+These chimneys were used by slaves of Robert Stafford and depict the rich African-American history of Cumberland Island.
+These historic structures should continue to be maintained, owned, and protected by the Park Service, but are currently not accessible to the public.

 Plum Orchard Mansion was built for Andrew Carnegie’s brother’s fifth son, George.
 The National Trust for Historic Preservation has classified the mansion as a class-B structure of limited regional significance.
 Nonetheless, millions of dollars have been poured into renovating and restoring the mansion, and up to ten daily vehicle tours are permitted.
 Located along the west edge of Cumberland Island, Plum Orchard is easily accessible by boat, which offers a far more scenic and less intrusive option to the bumpy, noisy vehicle tours through the Wilderness.